 The above criteria are set within a timeframe up to 2015.
-In addition, Article 153 of the MCAA (2009) sets out the duties for all IFCAs.
-These are restated in the annual plan:
+In addition, Article 153 of the Marine and Coastal Access Act (2009) sets out the duties for all IFCAs.
+These are restated in the Kent & Essex IFCA annual plan:

-- a) Seek to ensure that the exploitation of sea fisheries resources is carried out in a sustainable way, - b) Seek to balance the social and economic benefits of exploiting the sea fisheries resources of the district with the need to protect the marine environment from, or promote its recovery from, the effects of such exploitation, - c) Take any other steps which in the authority's opinion are necessary or expedient for the purpose of making a contribution to the achievement of sustainable development, and; - d) Seek to balance the different needs of persons engaged in the exploitation of sea fisheries resources in the district.
+- seek to ensure that the exploitation of sea fisheries resources is carried out in a sustainable way, - seek to balance the social and economic benefits of exploiting the sea fisheries resources of the district with the need to protect the marine environment from, or promote its recovery from, the effects of such exploitation, - take any other steps which in the authority's opinion are necessary or expedient for the purpose of making a contribution to the achievement of sustainable development, and; - Seek to balance the different needs of persons engaged in the exploitation of sea fisheries resources in the district.